mrshadab/branding-kickoff/2-DesignScenarios/vector-pushers.md

 There are some cases wherein the **client already has made a sketch of his own** or by another designer he previously hired.
 And what would probably happen is they want you to vectorize it.

-Sure there is no problem with vectorizing it (You're and expert) But the problem is the set of problem it includes like:
+Sure there is no problem with vectorizing it (You're the expert!)
+But the problem is the set of problem it includes like:

-- You have no understanding of the buisiness, the audience, the brand and its purpose.
+- You have no understanding of the business, the audience, the brand positioning and its purpose.

 - You have no objectives & goals of the project to effectively create effective design decisions